mountains-high/Farmer_Spikes/README.md

 # Jupyter Notebook

 We provide a Jupyter notebook here, which includes documentation and information about our developed scripts and methodologies.
 This can be run in a Google Collaboratory environment with prerequisites here.

+# Acknowledgement

+Special thanks to jLab for providing the dataset, existing code, and assistance with dataset processing